fbpx

 It is thought that Groups 1 and 2 are more highly evolved than Group 3.

 This species is of Group 3.
-The bipinnate foliage is soft and greyish-green.
+The bipinnate foliage is soft and greyish-green, to about 6 cm long by 3 cm wide.

-Golden yellow flowers are carried in globular heads with 20-30 blooms in each head.
+Acacia spp. produce small 5-merous flowers, with 5 very small petals partly-fused into a short tube which sits above a fused calyx.
+The stamens are the main feature which are produced in high numbers per flower (staminate flowers), surrounding a single style.
+In this species, golden yellow flowers are carried in globular heads with 20-30 flowers in each head.
 The heads are arranged further into axillary or terminal clusters.
 Flowering occurs in spring when blooms are both conspicuous and profuse.
-The attractive foliage complements the flowers.
-Prune after flowering to prevent plants becoming untidy.

 The fruit is a pod – straight to slightly-curved, to 120 mm long and 6 mm wide.